KMKfw/kmk_firmware/docs/contributing.md

 ### Tests

-Unit tests within the `tests` folder mock various CicuitPython modules to allow them to be executed in a desktop development environment.
+Unit tests within the `tests` folder mock various CircuitPython modules to allow them to be executed in a desktop development environment.

 Execute tests using the command `python -m unittest`.